ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 This procedure should be followed often, in order to keep your local ``main`` in sync with upstream ``main``.

+If the command ``git status`` returns a line that reads "Untracked files", see :ref:`the procedure on updating submodules <update-submodules>`.

 .. _bugfix_branch:

 Creating a Bugfix branch